rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ---
-title: High Availability Install
+title: High Availability Installation
 weight: 275
 ---
-# High Availability Install
+# High Availability Installation

 This set of instructions creates a new Kubernetes cluster dedicated to running Rancher in a high-availability (HA) configuration.
 This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on: